witiz/markupy/docs/html2markupy.md

 #### Imports management

-Some people prefer to `import markupy as tag` instead of importing individual elements `from markupy.tag`.
+Some people prefer to `import markupy as tag` instead of importing individual elements `from markupy.elements`.
 If this is you, you can use the `--tag-prefix` option to get corresponding output when using `html2markupy`.

 === "--no-tag-prefix (default)"

     ```python
-    from markupy.tag import A, Section
+    from markupy.elements import A, Section

     Section("#main-section.container")[
         A(".btn.btn-primary", href="/index")["Home"]